 - a) Where the student has a Year Mark of less than 65 at the first attempt, and/or failed to achieve at least 65 in the major practical language module, and/or has not passed 90 credits at the first attempt they will not be permitted to proceed on the Integrated Masters programme.
 However, they can be considered for a transfer to an Honours Degree programme.
-The normal Rules of Assessment for progressing on a Three or Four-Year Honours Degree programme will then apply1. - b) Where the student has a Year Mark of at least 65 at the first attempt and achieved at least 65 in the major practical language module, but the
+The normal Rules of Assessment for progressing on a Three or Four-Year Honours Degree programme will then apply. - b) Where the student has a Year Mark of at least 65 at the first attempt and achieved at least 65 in the major practical language module, but the student has failed a maximum of 30 credits, they must undertake the necessary reassessment prior to the next Academic Year in order to fulfil the requirement to progress.
+Marks will be capped at 40.

-1 This option is only permissible where the student's UK immigration permissions allow.
+&lt;sup>1 This option is only permissible where the student's UK immigration permissions allow.

-- student has failed a maximum of 30 credits, they must undertake the necessary reassessment prior to the next Academic Year in order to fulfil the requirement to progress.
-Marks will be capped at 40. - c) Where a student has no substantial Extenuating Circumstances, they must withdraw from the University in any of the following situations: - Where the Year Mark is below 20; - Where a student was absent from all examinations which were due to be sat in the most recent examination period; - Where a student cannot complete their studies within the maximum period. - 3.1.3.
+- c) Where a student has no substantial Extenuating Circumstances, they must withdraw from the University in any of the following situations: - Where the Year Mark is below 20; - Where a student was absent from all examinations which were due to be sat in the most recent examination period; - Where a student cannot complete their studies within the maximum period. - 3.1.3.
 When the Board of Examiners meets after reassessments are completed, and the student has not met the requirements to proceed the Board of Examiners will take the following action.
 (The Board of Examiners cannot offer more than two opportunities to undertake the assessment for a module on the Integrated Masters programme).
-Where appropriate the Board of Examiners will offer more than one option to the student. - a) To repeat the Year of study full-time for uncapped Module Marks; or - b) To consider the student for a transfer to a relevant Three or Four-Year Honours Degree programme2; or - c) Where a student has no substantial Extenuating Circumstances, they must withdraw from the University in any of the following situations: - Where the Year Mark is below 20: - Where a student has undertaken none of the required reassessment; - Where a student cannot complete their studies within the maximum period.
+Where appropriate the Board of Examiners will offer more than one option to the student. - a) To repeat the Year of study full-time for uncapped Module Marks; or - b) To consider the student for a transfer to a relevant Three or Four-Year Honours Degree programme; or - c) Where a student has no substantial Extenuating Circumstances, they must withdraw from the University in any of the following situations: - Where the Year Mark is below 20; - Where a student has undertaken none of the required reassessment; - Where a student cannot complete their studies within the maximum period.